Pauwlo/Bro/Docs/Install.md

 Run Windows Update until you're up to date.
 You may have to restart your computer several times.
 If you see update errors, wait 5-10 minutes, and try again.
 Some updates are installing in the background, and the Settings app may not show them.

+If applicable, install Microsoft Store with the shortcut on the desktop.
+It may take a few minutes to install and show up in the Start menu.

+Then, install the Store apps with the "Get..." shortcuts on the desktop once they show the Store icon.
+Delete them afterwards.

-Open Microsoft Store and Get updates.
+Otherwise, just open Microsoft Store and Get updates.

 Activate Windows if needed ([need help?](https://github.com/massgravel/Microsoft-Activation-Scripts)).